Stock market today: Asian shares follow Wall St higher as markets await a rate decision by the Fed

 Japan’s markets were closed for a holiday.
 On Tuesday, the Bank of Japan hiked its benchmark interest rate for the first time in 17 years, raising the rate to a range of zero to 0.1% from minus 0.1%.

-The U.S. dollar rose against the Japanese yen after the BOJ decision suggested that a wide gap between interest rates in the United States and in Japan will persist for the foreseeable future.
-The dollar rose to 151.43 yen from 150.87 yen, trading at its highest level in four months.
+The U.S. dollar rose against the Japanese yen after the BOJ’s comments on its decision suggested that a wide gap between interest rates in the United States and in Japan will persist for the foreseeable future.
+The dollar rose to 151.46 yen from 150.87 yen, trading at its highest level in four months.

 China left its benchmark lending rates unchanged on Wednesday, as expected.
 While the economy is showing signs of improvement, the property market remains precarious.